inthesum/Flye/docs/FAQ.md

 Yes, use the `--pacbio-hifi` option.

-Are there any special parameters/modes for the newest ONT data (Guppy 5+, Q20)?
+Are there any special parameters/modes for the newest ONT data (Guppy 5+ SUP, Q20)?
 -------------------------------------------------------------------------------

 Yes, use the new `--nano-hq` mode.